 If someone with a private profile sends a photo/video to a specific group of people with Instagram Direct, only people who follow the private profile will be able to see the comments or mentions associated with that photo/video.

-If a private user shares a photo/video to a social network (like Twitter, Facebook, Foursquare and so on) using Instagram, the image will be visible on that network and the permalink will be active.
-In other words, the photo will be publicly accessible by anyone who has access to the image's direct link/URL.
+If someone with a private profile shares a photo or video to a social network (like Twitter, Facebook, Foursquare and so on) using Instagram, the image will be visible on that network and the permalink will be active.
+In other words, the photo will be publicly accessible by anyone who has access to its direct link/URL.

-It's important to note that sharing a photo/video to a social network doesn't mean that the image will be visible in Instagram.
-The account will still appear private to those who aren't approved followers, as seen in the screenshot below.
+Keep in mind that sharing a photo or video to a social network doesn't mean that the image will be visible in Instagram.
+Your account will still appear private to those who aren't approved followers, as seen in the screenshot below.